0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 </figure>
 {::options parse_block_html="false" /}

-The `MultiLFSR` is seeded by hashing a key and [initialization vector][iv-wiki] (initialized to 0) to generate enough random bits to fill all the LFSR states.
+The `MultiLFSR` is seeded by hashing a key and [initialization vector][iv-wiki] (initially 0) to generate enough random bits to fill all the LFSR states.
 Recovering the LFSR states is equivalent to recovering the key.
 The cipher system supports reseeding by incrementing the **IV** value, but luckily for us, the code indicates that this feature remains unimplemented:
 {::options parse_block_html="true" /}